 Do I have to own a telescope to join?

 No, you do not need to own astronomical equipment to join – nor do you have to be a seasoned observer.
 All you need is an interest in the night sky and the universe out there.
-But some of our members are very experienced observers and they are prepared to share their knowledge with newcomers.
+Some of our members are very experienced observers and they are pleased to share their knowledge with newcomers.

 If you are looking for information about suppliers of telescopes, click here